-- Losing mucus plug FAQs
+- Can your mucus plug grow back?

 What is a mucus plug?

 So yes, the mucus plug is literally a plug of mucus.

-In fact, the job of the mucus plug is such an important one that, without it, carrying a pregnancy to term would be almost impossible.
+In fact, the job of the mucus plug in pregnancy is such an important one that, without it, carrying a pregnancy to term would be almost impossible.

 When your body catches wind that there is a newly fertilized egg in town, it kicks into action with somewhat of an all-hands-on-deck approach.

 Said goo gets to work at creating the plug, filling the space until it’s a Fort Knox against any foreign invaders looking to get to your fetus.

-What does a mucus plug look like?
+So, what does a mucus plug look like?

 What are signs that your mucus plug is coming out?